TEALSK12/apcsa-public/curriculum/Unit2/Lesson-206.md

 1. On the board or the projector, bring up the challenge you introduced in the beginning of class.

-   - Students may begin on the challenge once they have finished their Practice-It exercises.
+   - Students may begin on the challenge once they have finished their practice exercises.

    - In order to encourage all students to try the challenge, allow slower students to submit their challenge answer electronically by the end of the day.
 (This compromise gives them time to work